-In order to identify gene families unique to each species OrthoMCL v2.0.3 was used to cluster sequences in the reference genomes of E. histolytica, E. dispar, E. invadens and E. moshkovskii.
-A total of 4,704 gene families comprising 21,741 genes were shared by all four species (Figure 2).
-The number of genes unique to each species positively correlates with the total number of genes in their genomes, as do the number of gene families to which those unique genes belong (Table 3).
+In order to identify gene families unique to each species, OrthoMCL v2.0.3 was used to cluster sequences in the reference genomes of E. histolytica, E. dispar, E. invadens, and E. moshkovskii.
+A total of 4,704 gene families comprising 21,741 genes were shared by all four species (fig. 2).
+The number of genes unique to each species positively correlates with the total number of genes in their genomes, as do the number of gene families to which those unique genes belong (table 3).

 In the gene set unique to E. histolytica, three of the four most prevalent families encode surface proteins.
-The largest group of genes encodes a 22-gene subset of the BspA family (however, other members of the BspA family are orthologous to sequences in the other species studied here, demonstrating a role to play in all 4 species).
-Totalling 115 sequences in E. histolytica alone, the large family lies within one of seven subfamilies containing leucine-rich repeat regions.
-Multiple BspA-like proteins in E. histolytica are located on the plasma membrane of trophozoites (Davis, Zhi Zhang, et al. 2006; Silvestre et al. 2015) and BspA proteins are known to play roles in adhesion to extracellular membranes in both Bacteroides forsythus and Trichomonas vaginalis (Sharma et al. 1998; Hirt et al. 2002; Noël et al. 2010).
+The largest group of genes encodes a 22-gene subset of the BspA family (however, other members of the BspA family are orthologous to sequences in the other species studied here, demonstrating a role to play in all four species).
+Totaling 115 sequences in E. histolytica alone, the large family lies within one of seven subfamilies containing leucine-rich repeat regions.
+Multiple BspA-like proteins in E. histolytica are located on the plasma membrane of trophozoites (Davis, Zhang, Chen, et al. 2006; Silvestre et al. 2015), and BspA proteins are known to play roles in adhesion to extracellular membranes in both Bacteroides forsythus and Trichomonas vaginalis (Sharma et al. 1998; Hirt et al. 2002; Noël et al. 2010).
 It is likely that members of the BspA family are similarly involved in adherence to host cells in Entamoeba species.
-However, the reason for the expanded set of unique BspA genes in E. histolytica is unclear.
+However, the reason for the expanded set of unique BspA genes in E. his-tolytica is unclear.

-Eighteen Ariel1 surface antigen family proteins are found in the E. histolytica-exclusive gene set, as well as 2 orthologous serine-rich antigen proteins, whilst there are no Ariel1 genes unique to E. dispar and E. invadens.
-The only gene in E. moshkovskii annotated as encoding an Ariel1 surface protein (EMO_091800) is, according to our analysis, unique to E. moshkovskii, and forms a cluster with 5 other unannotated genes.
-The annotated gene was found, during genome annotation, to potentially possess an incomplete coding sequence and, as such, its ability to be expressed and the overall function of this gene cluster remains unclear without expression analysis.
-To a degree, this confirms past research, which noted that the Ariel1 family was present in E. histolytica but not in E. dispar (Willhoeft et al. 1999).
-The family belongs to the same larger family as the SREHP protein (Mai & Samuelson 1998), which has been shown to be antigenic (T Zhang et al. 1994), however the reason for its absence in E. invadens and potential lack of functionality in E. moshkovskii cannot be determined without further investigation.
+Eighteen Ariel1 surface antigen family proteins are found in the E. histolytica-exclusive gene set, as well as two orthologous serine-rich antigen proteins, whereas there are no Ariel1 genes unique to E. dispar and E. invadens.
+The only gene in E. moshkovskii annotated as encoding an Ariel1 surface protein (EMO_091800) is, according to our analysis, unique to E. moshkovskii, and forms a cluster with five other unannotated genes.
+The annotated gene was found, during genome annotation, to potentially possess an incomplete CDS and, as such, its ability to be expressed and the overall function of this gene cluster remains unclear without expression analysis.
+To a degree, this confirms past research, which noted that the Ariel1 family was present in E. histolytica but not in E. dispar (Willhoeft U, Buss H, et al. 1999).
+The family belongs to the same larger family as the SREHP protein (Mai and Samuelson 1998), which has been shown to be antigenic (T Zhang et al. 1994); however, the reason for its absence in E. invadens and potential lack of functionality in E. moshkovskii cannot be determined without further investigation.

-In a further comparison of E. histolytica and E. dispar, 12 members of the AIG1 family are present only in E. histolytica, whilst 13 are found only in E. dispar.
-These GTPases, originally isolated in Arabidopsis thaliana, are thought to confer resistance to bacterial infections (Reuber & Ausubel 1996; Gilchrist et al. 2006), and have been shown to be more highly expressed in virulent E. histolytica cell lines (Biller et al. 2010).
-The presence of commensal gut microbiota in the species' trophozoites' environment makes it logical for them to have a large number of genes encoding AIG1 proteins (49 in total in E. histolytica).
-The different numbers of these genes and the fact that they are undergoing lineage specific expansions suggest that they are evolving rapidly which is consistent with coevolution with microbial species in the gut.
+In a further comparison of E. histolytica and E. dispar, 12 members of the AIG1 family are present only in E. histolytica, whereas 13 are found only in E. dispar.
+These GTPases, originally isolated in Arabidopsis thaliana, are thought to confer resistance to bacterial infections (Reuber and Ausubel 1996; Gilchrist et al. 2006), and have been shown to be more highly expressed in virulent E. histolytica cell lines (Biller et al. 2010).
+The presence of commensal gut microbiota in the environment of trophozoites of both E. histolytica and E. dispar makes it logical for them to have a large number of genes encoding AIG1 proteins (49 in total in E. histolytica).
+The different numbers of these genes and the fact that they are undergoing lineage-specific expansions suggest that they are evolving rapidly which is consistent with coevolution with microbial species in the gut.